Once Again, Fitbit Takes Down Guidance

 Source: Business Insider

-In term of financials, the devil's in the details as to how bad this Q4 2016 miss and what FY17 guidance looks like.
+In term of financials, the devil is in the details as to how bad this Q4 2016 miss and what FY17 guidance looks like.
 Yes, I get it that Fitbit had a lot of cash on hand and strong working capital as of September 30, 2016, but that only provides a floor, not a springboard for a rebound in the stock.

-Another issues, besides the fact that Fitbit dramatically took down Q4 2016 guidance was looking at nine month ending cash flow in 2016 vs. 2015.
+Another issue, besides the fact that Fitbit dramatically took down Q4 2016 guidance, was looking at nine-month ending cash flow in 2016 vs. 2015.
 Cash flow from operations, including changes in working capital dropped from $125 million to $40 million.

 Another major issue was that Xiaomi was rapidly gaining market share in 2016 based on offering fitness trackers at very low prices.